What's Inside

 That said, Type 1 is considered a lower-value type of report because it doesn’t show long-term commitment to compliance.
 It only shows that at one specific point in time, you were able to meet the standards.

 The more valuable report is SOC 2 Type 2.
-This report shows compliance over time—often covering a period of at least three months to up to a year.
+This report shows compliance over time—often covering a period of time of at least three months to up to a year.
 In this report, the auditor looks at your compliance—not just for the last week, but for the past year (or the past three or six months).
-This report helps prospective clients feel comfortable with your ongoing commitment to security and compliance.
+This report helps prospective clients feel comfortable with your ongoing commitment to risk management, security, and compliance.

 Which Trust Services Criteria Are Required for a SOC 2 Report?